What do I mean by “work backwards”?

-Years of wrestling with the College Board’s tests have given me some unconscious strategies and one of them is the following.
+Years of wrestling with the College Board’s tests have given me some unconscious strategies.
+One of them is the following.

 If the answer choices are long (over 2 lines), work backwards.

 Please remember that the test is not your friend.
-It doesn’t want you to get a high score, and it certainly doesn’t want you to have extra time to think about your answers.
+It doesn’t want you to get a high score.
+It certainly doesn’t want you to have extra time to think about your answers.
 So some questions are time sinks.
 They provide long and complex answer choices that make you spend a lot of time to understand them.
-Weaker students will wade through A and B and then panic because of how much time it is taking and think they see nothing wrong with A and so pick it and move onto the next question.
+Weaker students will wade through A and B and then panic because of how much time it is taking and think they see nothing wrong with A, and so pick it and move onto the next question.
 Unfortunately the answer is often D.

-I tend to work backwards because I often (not always) find the correct answer in C or D and then can scan through A and B looking for reasons to eliminate them.
-I have not done an in-depth examination and counted the number of questions where this strategy works, it is just my habit.
+I tend to work backwards because I often (not always) find the correct answer in C or D. Then, I can scan through A and B looking for reasons to eliminate them.
+I have not done an in-depth examination and counted the number of questions where this strategy works.
+It is just my habit.